2 August, 2019

 - City & State where item found.

-Don't get us kicked off of Facebook! - Be sure your photo that are over PG 13 are censored with a little edit please.
+Don't get us kicked off of Facebook!
+Watch how you word things and be sure your photo that are over PG 13 are censored with a little edit please.
 If your entry is rated R it will be removed and vetoed.

 Definitions for Newbies: